nihole/ACY/README.md

 <h3>Start configuration</h3>

 The idea is that you only need to change YAML files!!
-You never change the python rendering file and generally you don't need to change jinja templates.
+You never change the python rendering file (<b>render.py</>) and generally you don't need to change Jinja templates (template.j2).

-Let's consider for example that we want to create a new vlan pool.
+Let's consider, for example, that we want to create a new VLAN pool.

 1. Go to the correspondent folder.
 In this case it is access_policies/global_policy/vlan_pools.

 There are 2 files already there: <b>template.j2</b> and <b>vlan_pools_tmpl.yml</b>.
 - <b>template.j2</b> - is jinja2 template.
-You usually don'r need to change it.
+You usually don't need to change it.
 - <b>vlan_pools_tmpl.yml</b> - this file we are going to use for our yaml file creation (if it has not been done before)

-2. Create new folder (if it has not been done before).
+2. Create a new folder (if it has not been done before).
 Actually you may use any folder, but it looks reasonable to creare a new folder in the curent one.
 Let's create a folder "example1".

 ```
 mkdir example1